 Attic plumbing – Attic pipes are more prone to freeze.
 This can cause a major flood in your home.
 If your plumbing is in the attic, it needs to be properly insulated in order to prevent freezing and bursting.

 When Prevention Does Not Work

-So you tried to prevent water damage to your home but the elements had another idea?
+So you tried our water damage prevention tips but the elements had another idea?
 Sometimes the best preventative methods cannot stop a catastrophe from happening.
 If a flood occurs in your home or business, immediately call a professional cleaning company to perform proper water extraction services.
 Don’t try to clean up the water damage on your own; mold and bacteria can form in your carpets and walls within hours.
 Only professional cleaning equipment can safely and completely remove water damage in your home.
-A Team Carpet Clean offers 24/7 emergency water extraction services to residents and businesses of Comanche County in Oklahoma.
+A Team Carpet Clean offers 24/7 emergency water extraction services to residents and businesses in Lawton, Oklahoma and surrounding areas of Comanche County.